kaesar/onmind-qna/README.md

 # Questions aNd Answers (OnMind-QNA)

-Interactive and simple quiz web application that uses Markdown files as content database.
+Interactive and simple web application that uses Markdown files as content database for quiz or trivia.

 ## Description